Forbidden subgraphs on conjugacy class graphs of groups: Introduction

-\end{definition} Let $G$ be a finite group.
-A commuting graph on $G$ has vertex set $G$ and two vertices $x$ and $y$ are connected if $xy=yx$ in $G$.
+\item[{\rm (5)}] A graph is called a claw graph if it is isomorphic to the complete bipartite graph $\mathrm{K}_{1,3}$.
+Equivalently, a graph is claw-free if it contains no vertex with three pairwise non-adjacent neighbours (see \cite{MR4835924}). \end{enumerate} \end{definition} Every group considered in this paper is finite.
+For a group $G$, the {\it commuting graph} of $G$ has vertex set $G$ and two distinct vertices $x$ and $y$ are connected if and only if $xy=yx$ in $G$.
 Several authors studied various properties of commuting graph.
-In \cite{MR3090056} Morgan and Parker proved that the connected components of commuting graph have diameter at most $10$.
-Further Kumar et al. in \cite{MR4296337} determined the edge connectivity and the minimum degree of commuting graph and proved that both are equal.
+Morgan and Parker \cite{MR3090056} proved that the connected components of commuting graph when the center is trivial have diameter at most $10$.
+Furthermore, Kumar et al. \cite{MR4296337} determined the edge connectivity and the minimum degree of commuting graph and proved that both are equal.
 They also gave the matching number, clique number and boundary vertex of commuting graph.
-For more properties of commuting graph we refer to (\cite{MR4730001},\cite{MR4554555},\cite{MR4115328},\cite{MR3092687}) and the references therein.
+Recently, Arvind et al. \cite{MR5080938} discussed the computational problem of deciding whether a given graph is the commuting graph of a finite group and gave new results on the question of whether the commuting graph of a given group is a cograph or a chordal graph.
+For more properties of commuting graph, we refer to \cite{MR4730001},\cite{MR4554555},\cite{MR4115328}, and \cite{MR3092687}, and the references therein.